devlemire/categorizer/README.md

     * `label` - This should default to an empty array.
 This will keep track of the label for a new dataset.
     * `data` - The array of values for the chart's labels.
 This should default to an array of `0`s that is the length of `labels`. ( `lables` is passed in as a prop ).

 <details>

 <summary> Detailed Instructions </summary>

 <br />

 Let's begin by opening `src/components/AddDataset/AddDataset.js`.
 We'll get started by creating a `constructor` method and creating an initial state.
 Normally we would create a property on state for each input, but we could have any number of inputs in this case.
 We'll get around this by creating a `data` property that will equal an array. `data` will be the length of the `labels` prop and fill their values with `0`.
-We also create a `label` property on state to keep track of the new dataset's name. `label` should default to an empty array.
+We also create a `label` property on state to keep track of the new dataset's name. `label` should default to an empty string.

 ```js
 constructor(props) {